Upper Division Dance

 Throughout the program, students build close relationships with their instructors and receive individualized mentorship.
 Our experienced faculty support dancers through auditions, summer programs, college applications, scholarship opportunities, and career planning.

 All upper-division students perform in our annual December and June productions, gaining valuable stage experience and contributing to the excellence of our performance season.
+Opportunities for travel for educational experiences or performances may be available.

 Placement is required for all upper-division levels.
 Please contact us to schedule a level placement class prior to registration.